Wim Crouwel: Career

 Crouwel began his career in 1955 creating exhibition, graphic, and product designs along with Kho Liang Ie. In 1963, he was one of the founders of the design studio Total Design (currently named Total Identity).
 From 1964 onwards, Crouwel was responsible for the design of the posters, catalogues and exhibitions of the Stedelijk Museum in Amsterdam.
-In 1967 he designed the typeface New Alphabet, a design that embraces the limitations of the cathode ray tube technology used by early data display screens and phototypesetting equipment, thus only containing horizontal and vertical strokes.
+In 1967 he designed the typeface New Alphabet, a design that embraces the limitations of the cathode-ray tube technology used by early data display screens and phototypesetting equipment, thus only containing horizontal and vertical strokes.
 Other typefaces from his hand are Fodor and Gridnik.
 In 1970 he designed the Dutch pavilion for Expo '70 (Osaka, Japan).
-Later, Crouwel designed the Number Postage Stamps for the Dutch PTT, well known in the Netherlands during its circulation from 1976-2002.
+Later, Crouwel designed the Number Postage Stamps for the Dutch PTT, well known in the Netherlands during its circulation from 1976 to 2002.

 In the years Crouwel worked for Total Design, he designed many geometric wordmarks, one of which is the wordmark for the Dutch Rabobank, designed in 1973.
 The lettershapes have been influenced by the fact that the wordmark had to be used as a 3D light box.
 After the 3D application was finalized, the 2D design for print was adapted.

 According to Wim Crouwel, New Alphabet was ‘over-the-top and never meant to be really used’.
 However, as unreadable as it was, it made a comeback in 1988 when designer Brett Wickens used a version of the font on the sleeve of Substance by Joy Division.

 In addition to his work as a graphic designer, he was also active in the educational field.
 In the 1950s he worked as a teacher at the Royal Academy for Art and Design in 's-Hertogenbosch (currently called Akademie Voor Kunst en Vormgeving St. Joost or AKV|St. Joost) and at the predecessor of what is now the Gerrit Rietveld Academie.
 Between 1965 and 1985 he was connected to the department of industrial design of the Delft University of Technology.
-From 1987 to 1993 he was extraordinary professor in the fields of History, Arts and Culture Studies at the Erasmus University Rotterdam.
+From 1987 to 1993 he was a professor in the fields of History, Arts and Culture Studies at the Erasmus University Rotterdam.
 In the years 1985–1993 he was the director of the Museum Boijmans Van Beuningen in Rotterdam.

 Crouwel's graphic work is especially well known, and respected for the use of grid-based layouts and typography that is rooted in the International Typographic Style.